buggyrace/buggy-race-about/docs/glossary.md

 <dd>
   The details of what happens in a race — running out of fuel, attacking another buggy, moving forward — are recorded as events, which the
-  <strong>race player</strong> replays.
+  <a href="#race-player">race player</a> replays.
 Race events are stored in the
-  <strong>race file</strong> (not the database).
+  <a href="#race-file">race file</a> (not the database).
   <br>→ <a href="races/replaying">replaying races</a>
 </dd>

 <dt>race file</dt>
 <dd>
-  Races are created on the <strong>race server</strong> but are run offline: you download the race file which contains all the data needed to run the race.
-The results are added to the race file together with the <strong>race events</strong>.
+  Races are created on the <a href="#race-server">race server</a> but are run
+  offline: you download the race file which contains all the data needed to run the race.
+The results are added to the race file together with the <a href="#race-event">race events</a>.
 You can upload this race file to add (and publish) the results of the race.
+The <a href="#race-player">race player</a>
-The <strong>race player</strong> can replay a race if it has access to a race file that contains the race's events.
+  can replay a race if it has access to a race file that contains the race's events.
 The race file is in JSON format.
   <br>→ <a href="races/uploading-results">uploading race results</a>
 </dd>

 <dt>race player</dt>
 <dd>
   The (JavaScript-powered) web page that replays the events of a race.
 By default, the race server hosts a race player, but if you make a custom version you can use that instead.
-The race player takes a <strong>race file</strong> as its input — it doesn't need access to the race server or the server's database.
+The race player takes a <a href="#race-file">race file</a> as its input — it doesn't need access to the race server or the server's database.
   <br>→ <a href="races/replaying">replaying races</a>
 </dd>